ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-rewrite.md

 direction.
 Without AI, this project would still be an idea I occasionally mentioned before wisely changing the subject.

-The new core preserved the C ABI, generated parsers, external scanners, public tree behavior, and bindings.
-The first Rust implementation also preserved a great deal of the C implementation's shape.
-That was intentional: when parity failed, similar control flow made the difference findable.

 The C core had become Rust.
 It compiled.
 It passed the tests.
 Existing grammars could use it.
 This was already the kind of result that had looked impossible when the project was sitting on the shelf.